0xhayleydev/the-eyes-bot/README.md

 If you run into any issues using the bot, please join my discord and I can resolve your issues :)

-Commands:
+#Default Commands:

-`👀help` - this will show the help dialogue
+`👀help` - This will show the help dialogue.

-`👀blacklist` - this will prevent the bot from sending you direct messages (this must be sent in a DM)
+`👀blacklist` - Add yourself to the blacklist for the bot.
+This will prevent me from sending you Direct Messages.

+`👀whitelist` - Remove yourself to the blacklist for the bot.
+This will allow me to send you Direct Messages.

+`👀allowreplies true|false` - This will allow me to send messages into the server.
+Default: True.

+`👀allowreactions true|false` - Allow bot to add reactions to messages.
+Default: True.

-`👀whitelist` - this will allow the bot to send you direct messages (must be sent in a DM)
+`👀allowdms true|false` - This will allow me to send direct messages to users when, for example, they say 'good bot' to me.
+Default: True.

+`👀allowreactions true|false` - Allow bot to add reactions to messages.
+Default: True.

+`👀allowedits true|false` - This will allow me to change reactions when messages are edited.
+Disabling this saves server capacity and helps keep latency low.
+Default: False.

+`👀reset` - This will reset the config which has been set up.